Student Handbook & Policies

 LCCC's Residence Life program provides students with safe, comfortable, and convenient community living options.
 LCCC's Eagle Village Residence Hall offers a variety of on-campus housing options.
 Four-person suites have two bedrooms in each suite as well as a shared living area.
 Private bedroom suites are available in two-person and four-person units.
 A limited number of private, super-single rooms are also available for continuing students.
 The residence halls can accommodate up to 276 on-campus residents.
 All suites have high-speed wired and wireless Internet, expanded cable TV, and free laundry.
 On-campus residents also enjoy a full-service commons area with a 24-hour computer lab, classrooms, fireplace and TV lounges, free laundry and vending facilities, a full-service reception desk, and a community kitchen.
 Additional support for on-campus residents is provided by the Residential Living Staff, which includes the Director of Residential Living & Learning, an Administrative Assistant, as well as Resident Assistants.
 This team assists residents in attaining their academic and personal goals.

-Disability Support Services (DSS) at LCCC provides services and resources to facilitate equal access for students with disabilities to participate in courses, programs, activities and services.
-The DSS office provides a variety of accommodations on case-by-case basis for students who have documented disabilities.
+Office of Student Accommodation (OSA) at LCCC provides services and resources to facilitate equal access for students with disabilities to participate in courses, programs, activities and services.
+The OSA provides a variety of accommodations on case-by-case basis for students who have documented disabilities.
 All services are provided free of charge to LCCC students.

-Disability Support Services also provides academic accommodation to pregnant and breastfeeding
+The Office of Student Accommodation also provides academic accommodation to pregnant

-DSS maintains a library of resource information including disability issues, ADA and Section 504 facts and regulations (see college ADA grievance procedure), tips for college students with disabilities and much more.
-DSS can also support students with access to assistive technology for academic needs.
+OSA can provide students with resource information including disability issues, ADA and Section 504 facts and regulations (see college ADA grievance procedure), tips for college students with disabilities and much more.
+OSA can also support students with access to assistive technology for academic needs.
 DSS is located on the second floor of the Clay Pathfinder Building, Second Floor, Room 207.
 In person, virtual and phone appointments are available.

 LCCC's professionally licensed, mental health staff provides short-term counseling, which includes individual and group counseling, workshops, seminars, crisis intervention, and referral.